Application history of 3D scanning:

 Replacing the dilapidated Lenin monument with a 3D-printed copy

-In February 2024, we were contacted by Dmitry Zhamkov's art studio from Balakhna, Nizhny Novgorod region, with which RangeVision has been cooperating for a long time.
-Together we have implemented such projects in the field of culture and museum business as scanning cathedral ornaments and help with restoration of the Gorky Literary Museum .
+In February 2024, we were contacted by Dmitry Zhamkov’s art studio from Balakhna, Nizhny Novgorod region, with which RangeVision has been cooperating for a long time.
+Together we have implemented projects in the field of culture and museum work, such as scanning cathedral ornaments and helping with the restoration of the Gorky Literary Museum.
 The new project, which we were happy to participate in, has become both applied and educational.

 Dmitry’s son, Daniil, who followed in his father’s footsteps, has embarked on an ambitious task that requires 3D scanning and 3D printing skills.
 The task was related to the restoration of the monument to Lenin in the Bolsheboldinsky district.